 The UA Geropsychology subarea offers a wide variety of clinical training opportunities with older adult populations, including

-- Geropsychology Clinic (required): Psychology graduate students provide individual and family psychotherapy to older adults in the clinic or in the home.
+• Geropsychology Clinic (required): This specialty clinic housed in the department’s Psychology Clinic offers psychotherapy and assessment services.
+Psychology graduate students provide individual and family psychotherapy to older adults in the clinic or in the home.
+Students also have opportunities to conduct cognitive assessments and civil capacity evaluations in the areas of medical consent (including capacity to execute advance directives), financial decision-making, and independent living.
 This clinic is one of several specialty clinics in the department’s Psychology Clinic.

-- Mary S. Harper Geriatric Psychiatry Center (potential paid placement): Psychology graduate students conduct assessment and consultative services and provide group and individual therapy to geriatric psychiatric inpatients.
+• Mary S. Harper Geriatric Psychiatry Center (optional paid placement): Psychology graduate students conduct assessment and consultative services and provide group and individual psychotherapy to geriatric psychiatric inpatients.

-- Hospice of West Alabama: Psychology graduate students have the opportunity to work as “volunteers” with individuals receiving hospice care and their family members in-home or in the 15-bed inpatient facility.
+• Hospice of West Alabama (optional volunteer placement): Psychology graduate students work as “volunteers” with individuals receiving hospice care and their family members in-home or in the 15-bed inpatient facility.
 The opportunity to sit in on bereavement groups is also available.